deanydean/dnsfilter/README.md

-# py-dns-filter
+# dnsfilter

-A simple python DNS server that will resolve only names in a whitelist.
+A DNS server that can filter DNS requests.